tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 - bdqdim: `https://rs.tdwg.org/bdqdim/terms/` for the `Data Quality Dimension` of the Tests
 - bdqcrit: `https://rs.tdwg.org/bdqcrit/terms/` for the `Criteria` of the `Validation` and `Issue` Tests
 - bdqenh: `https://rs.tdwg.org/bdqenh/terms/` for the `Enhancements` of the `Amendment` Tests
+- bdquc: `https://rs.tdwg.org/bdquc/terms/` for the BDQ Use Cases
 - bdqval: `https://rs.tdwg.org/bdqval/terms/` for terms used to construct specifications: `sourceAuthorities`, `Parameters`, `Information Elements`, and the concepts `bdqval:Empty` and `bdqval:NotEmpty`.

 These vocabularies all fed into a formal description of the Tests as terms in the `bdqtest:`, where the Tests with their descriptions were framed using the other vocabularies.